PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, kid, that's magic for you, there's always a catch."

-"Like dealing with you," said Rattick said to Boltac with newfound respect.
+"Like dealing with you," Rattick said to Boltac with newfound respect.

 "Hey, I didn't force him to do anything.
 Here you go Mr. Troll.
 Here's a free mace.
 He took it."